gagolews/clustering-benchmarks/.devel/sphinx/index.md

 ::::{important}
 This project aims to:

+* propose a **consistent methodology** for evaluating clustering algorithms,
 * **aggregate, polish, and standardise the existing clustering benchmark batteries** referred to across the machine learning and data mining literature,
-* introduce **new datasets** of different dimensionalities, sizes, and cluster types,
+* introduce **new datasets** of different dimensionalities, sizes, and cluster types.
-* propose a **consistent methodology** for evaluating clustering algorithms.
 ::::

 ::::{note}
-Here is the proposed methodology at a glance:
+The proposed approach at a glance:

 *   {ref}`Datasets <sec:suite-v1>` of different origins,
     difficulty, dimensionality, and cluster structure (including clusters